lambda-curry/virtualevent-poc/src/pages/custom-pages/faqs-2.md

 • If you are attending TechPulse, please arrive in the evening of Monday, March 7.\
 • If you are only attending Research Day or PE-Con on Thursday, March 10, please arrive in the evening of Wednesday, March 9.

 We have obtained a room block at the <a href="https://www.marriott.com/hotels/travel/sjcsj-san-jose-marriott" target="_blank" style="color:#0f69ff"><b>San Jose Marriott</b></a> in San Jose, CA. All attendees outside of the Bay Area should be staying at the Marriott.
 You may find a lower rate elsewhere but we are under contract with the hotel and if we do not meet our block it ends up being more expensive for the company.
-A link for hotel reservations for this block of rooms is available in the <a href="techweek2022.yahoo.fnvirtual.app/a/accommodations" target="_blank" style="color:#0f69ff"><b>accommodations tab</b></a>.
+A link for hotel reservations for this block of rooms is available in the <a href="techweek2022.yahoo.fnvirtual.app/a/accommodations" target="_blank" style="color:#0f69ff"><b>accommodations tab</b></a>. <br><br>

 ###### If I live in the SF/Bay Area where should I plan to stay for TechWeek?

 The San Jose Marriott is only reserved for those traveling internationally and from the East Coast.
 If you live in the San Francisco/Bay Area, you should treat this as if it were a normal work day.
-If you have questions please feel free to reach out to <a href = "mailto: techweek@yahooinc.com" style="color:#0f69ff"><b>techweek@yahooinc.com</b></a>.
+If you have questions please feel free to reach out to <a href = "mailto: techweek@yahooinc.com" style="color:#0f69ff"><b>techweek@yahooinc.com</b></a>.<br><br>

 ###### What if I'm an international employee traveling to the event?

-International employees must be fully vaccinated to come to a U.S. office and/or company or client event, whether held at a Yahoo office or offsite.
+International employees must be fully vaccinated to come to a U.S. office and/or company or client event, whether held at a Yahoo office or offsite.<br><br>

 ###### Will ground transportation be provided to and from the airport?

 No, transportation will not be provided to or from the airports for this event.
-Please make your own arrangements and bill the expense to your own T&amp;E cost center.
+Please make your own arrangements and bill the expense to your own T&E cost center.<br><br>

 ###### What airport do you recommend for arrivals and departures?

-The nearest airport is Minetta San Jose International Airport (SJC) with San Francisco International Airport (SFO) being next.
+The nearest airport is Minetta San Jose International Airport (SJC) with San Francisco International Airport (SFO) being next.<br><br>

 ###### Is parking available at the San Jose Marriott and/or the San Jose Convention Center?

 Yes, parking is available onsite at the San Jose Convention Center Parking Garage.
-Convention Center parking is FREE and is located through Bunker Hill and Great America Parkway in between The Hyatt and Techmart.
+Convention Center parking is FREE and is located through Bunker Hill and Great America Parkway in between The Hyatt and Techmart.<br><br>

 ###### Will there be shuttle service for local attendees?

 No, there will be no shuttle service from local offices.
-Please make your own arrangements and bill the expense to your own T&amp;E cost center.
-Make sure you get manager approval before expensing ground transportation.
+Please make your own arrangements and bill the expense to your own T&E cost center.
+Make sure you get manager approval before expensing ground transportation.<br><br>

 ###### How do I obtain a Visa?

 If you are an International attendee that needs to receive an invitation letter to secure a visa please reach out to Shibby at <a href = "mailto: techweek@yahooinc.com" style="color:#0f69ff"><b>shiboune@yahooinc.com</b></a>.
-Turn around time is up to 5 days.
+Turn around time is up to 5 days.<br><br>

 ###### Can I bring a guest or family member to TechWeek 2022?

-No. TechWeek is invite only and only Yahoo employees are allowed to attend (if invited).
+No. TechWeek is invite only and only Yahoo employees are allowed to attend (if invited).<br><br>

 ###### For all COVID-19 questions, please see the <a href="https://drive.google.com/file/d/19sPW5CcsDzhVehgZHsVK6EgNtwpWUqpJ/view" target="_blank" style="color:#0f69ff"><b>company policy</b></a> and <a href="https://docs.google.com/document/d/1d_JuICnCiI-YBKV4fUGQqRckBM6FiwSuze7uSP6WPlI/edit" target="_blank" style="color:#0f69ff"><b>FAQ’s</b></a> for more information.<br><br><br><br>

-### Virtual experience
+### VIRTUAL EXPERIENCE<br><br>

 ###### Will the event be live?
 What happens if I’m in a different time zone?

-TechWeek will accommodate different time zones to accommodate attendees from all over the globe as much as possible but all sessions will be available to watch on demand.
+TechWeek will accommodate different time zones to accommodate attendees from all over the globe as much as possible but all sessions will be available to watch on demand.<br><br>

 ###### What do I have access to seeing?

-You have access to the events you were invited to attend.
+You have access to the events you were invited to attend.<br><br>

 ###### I’m attending in person, but want to watch back some sessions.
 Am I able to log into the event site to watch?

-Yes, you will have access to watch back events that you were invited to attend both in person and virtually.
+Yes, you will have access to watch back events that you were invited to attend both in person and virtually.<br><br>

 ###### Will there be swag this year?

 Yes!
-There will be swag sent to all virtual attendees that provide addresses on registration and given to all those attending in person.
+There will be swag sent to all virtual attendees that provide addresses on registration and given to all those attending in person.<br><br>

 ###### What if I have accessibility requirements?

 The virtual platform will have accessible features.
-When you register for the event, you can request a specific requirement.
+When you register for the event, you can request a specific requirement.<br><br>